Cottage Country Buyer FAQ.

 7 Things to Look for in a New Neighbourhood

 Whether seeking solace, activity, schools, churches, or green space, every homebuyer looks for a different combination of attributes in a new community.
-Choosing a neighbourhood that suits your needs and wants is one of the most important decisions you’ll make in the home-buying process; your choice of environment will affect the way you experience your new home.
+Choosing a neighbourhood that suits your needs and wants is one of the most important decisions you’ll make in the home-buying process; your choice of environment will affect how you experience your new home.

 Stop Paying Your Landlord!: Own Your Own Home